Tiffany & Co.: Advertising

+In 2023, actress Anya Taylor-Joy became the face of Tiffany's fine jewelry campaign.
+She features prominently in the 2023 Blue Book collection.

 Products

 Diamonds

 Tiffany is known for its luxury goods, particularly its diamond and sterling silver jewelry.

-George Frederick Kunz (1856–1932), a Tiffany's gemologist, became instrumental in the international adoption of the metric carat as a weight standard for gems.
+George Frederick Kunz (1856–1932), a Tiffany gemologist, became instrumental in the international adoption of the metric carat as a weight standard for gems.
 The Tiffany Yellow Diamond (128.54 carat) is usually on display in the New York City flagship store.

 In 1886, founder Charles Tiffany conceived of the Tiffany Setting ring design, in which six prongs hold the diamond off of the band, in order to better accentuate the diamond.

-Like other similar diamond retailers, Tiffany's enacts a strict policy against the repurchasing of diamonds sold from its stores.
+Like other similar diamond retailers, Tiffany enacts a strict policy against the repurchasing of diamonds sold from its stores.
 In 1978, a woman in New York City was denied after she attempted to sell back a diamond ring she had bought from Tiffany two years earlier for $100,000.
-Writing for The Atlantic publication in 1982, Edward Jay Epstein explained the rationale for such a policy:

 In 2019, Tiffany CEO Alessandro Bogliolo announced that in 2020 the company would become transparent regarding the country or region of origin of the company's newly sourced and individually registered diamonds.

 Colored gemstones

 Tiffany offers jewelry incorporating a wide variety of colored gemstones, including gems it played a role in popularizing, such as tsavorite, kunzite, and morganite.
-In February 2015 a turquoise and aquamarine bib designed by Francesca Amfitheatrof, Tiffany's design director, and worn by Cate Blanchett at the 2015 Academy Awards, contrasted favorably with the white–diamond encrusted jewelry worn by other stars.
+In February 2015 a turquoise and aquamarine bib designed by Francesca Amfitheatrof, Tiffany's design director, and worn by Cate Blanchett at the 2015 Academy Awards, contrasted favorably with the white–diamond encrusted jewelry worn by other stars, according to Guy Trebay of the New York Times.
+In 2025, Tiffany & Co. announced the acquisition of a 7,500-carat rough kunzite gemstone, intended as the centerpiece of a special capsule collection celebrating the 60th anniversary of its iconic Bird on a Rock brooch design.
+The gemstone, notable for its size—approximately that of a paperback book—clarity, and vivid purplish-pink color, was originally discovered in Mozambique over 25 years ago and purchased earlier that year from a gemstone dealer in Bangkok.

 Fragrances

 In the late 1980s, Tiffany & Co. ventured into the fragrance business.
 "Tiffany" for women was launched in 1987, a floral perfume for women by perfumer François Demachy.
-At $220 per ounce, "Tiffany" was successfully marketed by major department stores across the United States.
+At $220 per ounce, "Tiffany" was marketed by major department stores across the United States.
 Two years later, "Tiffany for Men" was launched in 1989 and developed by perfumer Jacques Polge.
 The bottles for both the men's and women's fragrance were designed by Pierre Dinand.
 In 1995, Tiffany launched "Trueste" perfume for women, which was later discontinued.

 In October 2019, Tiffany launched a new fragrance line, Tiffany & Love.